Peace with Justice

 Peace with Justice is a way United Methodists reflect the of shalom of the Bible.
 It calls the church to “strengthen its capacity to advocate publicly in communities and nations” throughout the world.
 The Peace with Justice initiative aims to make God’s shalom visible and active in people’s lives.
 One component of this is an annual offering and grants awarded to local churches working for justice.

-- BWC Peace with Justice After Action Report Form
+Peace with Justice Mini-Grant Application and After Action Report Form

 The Community Anti-violence Project